Lynn Loring: Career

-Personal life
+Personal life and death

 Loring was married to actor Roy Thinnes from 1967 to 1984, when they divorced.
 They have a son, Christopher Dylan Thinnes, and a daughter, Casey-Leigh Thinnes.
 In 1967, Loring appeared with Thinnes in the episode "Panic" of The Invaders.
 Thinnes and Loring played husband and wife in both the 1969 feature film Journey to the Far Side of the Sun (original title: Doppelgänger), and in the 1971 TV movie Black Noon.
 They also appeared together in the TV horror film The Horror at 37,000 Feet (1973).

 Loring wed Michael Bergman, an attorney, in 1988.
+She died at the Providence Cedars-Sinai Tarzana Medical Center in Tarzana, California, on December 23, 2023, at the age of 80.